The top foods to try in New York

-Visiting the iconic city of New York and taking in all it has to offer can be a whirlwind experience.
-We've picked ten all-American dishes to seek out while exploring the Big Apple.
+Visiting this iconic city and taking in all it has to offer can be a whirlwind experience.
+Here's our pick of the best dishes to seek out in the Big Apple.

 Along with the Statue of Liberty, yellow cabs and skyscrapers, food is a quintessential component of New York City.
-The city's status as a cultural melting pot means you can eat your way across the globe within the confines of one city, taking in some rather iconic dishes along the way.
+Its status as a cultural melting pot means you can eat your way across the globe within the confines of one city, taking in some iconic dishes along the way.

 Don’t leave New York without trying…